marcusvbrangel/marcusvbrangel/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+My name's Marcus Rangel...
+I'm from Brazil and I'm a Software Engineer...

 - 🔭 I’m currently working on Tata Consultancy Services - TCS
+-
 - 🌱 I’m currently learning ...
-Blockchain, Ethereum, Solidity, Smart Contracts, Defi, NFT, Metaverse, Polygon, Alchemy, Chainlink, IPFS, Corda, Solana, Terra and almost everything related it.
+Java, Spring Framework, Angular, React, Cloud, AWS, Rest API, JWT, Auth, RDMS, SQL and NoSQL, Postgres, DevOps, Git, Github, Git Operations, CI/CD, Docker and almost everything related it.
+-
 - 👯 I’m looking to collaborate on this fantastic area mentioned above...
+-
 - 🤔 I’m looking for help with ...
+-
-- 💬 Ask me about anything related to Blockchain... if I can help you, it will be my pleasure...
+- 💬 Ask me about anything related to Blockchain... if I can help you, it will be a pleasure...
+-
-- 📫 How to reach me: ... xxx
+- 📫 How to reach me: ... marcus.vbrangel@gmail.com
+-
 - 😄 Pronouns: ...
 He
+-
-- ⚡ Fun fact: ... xxx
+- ⚡ Fun fact: ...
+I prefer don´t mention it... rsrsrss...